utsav0/daily-dev-tips/src/pages/posts/css-shorthand-properties.md

 }
 ```

-Or we can write the shorthand as follows to do the exact same:
+Or we can write the shorthand as follows to do the same:

 ```css
 .background {